vijayanandrp/kafka-connect-task-monitor-slack-alert/notes/kafka_connect_monitor_alert_prometheus_grafana.md

 # Prometheus

+Prometheus is a free software application used for event monitoring and alerting.
+It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting.

 Prometheus is a tool used for aggregating multiple platform metrics while scraping hundreds of endpoints.
 It is purpose-built for scrape and aggregation use cases.
 Internally, it contains a time-series data store that allows you to store and retrieve time-sliced data in an optimized fashion.
 It also uses the OpenMetrics format, a CNCF Sandbox project that recently reached v1.0 and is expected to gain traction, with many tools supporting or planning to support it.
 (The metric exporters created and leveraged by the Prometheus community already adhere to these standards.)
 Grafana is an open source charting and dashboarding tool that talks to Prometheus and renders beautiful graphs.

 ## How does Prometheus work?
 Prometheus is an ecosystem with two major components: the server-side component and the client-side configuration.
 The server-side component is responsible for storing all the metrics and scraping all clients as well.
 Prometheus differs from services like Elasticsearch and Splunk, which generally use an intermediate component responsible for scraping data from clients and shipping it to the servers.
 Because there is no intermediate component scraping Prometheus metrics, all poll-related configurations are present on the server itself.